ec-better/hackathon-2020-semanticgeoclustering/README.md

-# Preparing for BETTER Hackathon 2020 Exercise 4: Semantic Geo-Clustering with SANSA
+# BETTER Hackathon 2020 Exercise 4: Semantic Geo-Clustering with SANSA

 The exercise will feature the deployment of <ins>a pre-setup Docker image on Linux OS</ins>.